 Jammeh came to power in Gambia, a sliver of land on Africa's west coast that is popular with sun-seeking European tourists, in a bloodless military coup in 1994.

 He is accused by activists of human rights abuses during his rule, and most recently drew international criticism for executing nine death-row inmates by firing squad.

 (Reporting by Pap Saine; Writing by Richard Valdmanis; Editing by Michael Roddy)

-Who's OnlineWe have 237 guests online
+Who's OnlineWe have 87 guests and 2 members online

 - Three Gambians Remanded For Stealing Yahya Jammeh’s Cows

 - Gambia Makes U-turn On Chicken Legs Ban